 In short, the Guidelines provide clearer rules for parties interested in carrying out a merger control notification in Argentina, which allows them to fully assess the type of review that they will be subject to as well as have a better estimate regarding the proposed timeline.

-Owing to the issuance of the new Antitrust Law, the complete overhaul of the merger control system helped the regulator steer away from the slow and cumbersome review process it has had for more than a decade, significantly improving the results during the course of 2018 and 2019.
+Owing to the issuance of the Antitrust Law, the complete overhaul of the merger control system helped the regulator steer away from the slow and cumbersome review process it had had for more than a decade, significantly improving results during the course of 2019 and 2020, even in spite of the global pandemic.
 It remains to be seen how the new roster of the Antitrust Commission will handle the proceedings and whether the suspensive system can be implemented in the near future.

-Furthermore, while the Antitrust Commission has issued draft Guidelines for the Concept of Merger Notification, a final document is expected in 2020.
+Furthermore, while the Antitrust Commission has issued draft Guidelines for the Concept of Merger Notification, a final document is expected to be issued in 2021.

 i Pending cases and legislation